Naman-Pal/SIHMON/ceng355wk12trouble.md

-# CENG 355 Week 12 Troubleshooting
+# CENG 355 Week 12 Troubleshooting, Project Demonstration

 ## Weekly checks for every student:
 - [ ] Present in person in a safe manner for the duration of the class: glasses, no food/drink, etc.
 - [ ] Hardware and any other project equipment present.

 ## This class
+Project functionality demonstration /10.
-This class will provide time for you to be able to actually do your presentation and demonstration, and / or continue to troubleshoot issues.
+This class will provide time for you to be able to actually do your presentation and demonstration, and continue to troubleshoot issues.
 If your team is ready to present then you should plan to do so to gain feedback.
-If you need some more time to troubleshoot that is fine, but you must be ready to with final presentation and associated demo for week 13.
+You must be ready to with final presentation for week 13.

 ### Presentations
 The recommended structure for the presentation is as follows